Terransky/reading-notes/terminal.md

 # The Command Line
-I know the assignment said no one liners but this section is literally about how to open the terminal.
-Not exactly riveting stuff.
-You can type echo $SHELL to see your current shell.
+You can type echo $SHELL
+to see your current shell.
 You can use the up and down arrow keys to traverse your command history.

 # Basic Navigation